jadc/notes/chem/30ib/unit0.md

 The element that is spontaneous with more other elements is the stronger oxidizing agent and weaker reducing agent.
 The element that is spontaneous with fewer other elements is the weaker oxidizing agent and stronger reducing agent.

-You can then write a reduction half reaction table, strongest oxidizing agent in the top left, strongest reducing agent in the bottom left.
+You can then write a reduction half reaction table, strongest oxidizing agent in the top left, strongest reducing agent in the bottom right.

 ## From Reactions
 The following steps are to be used when asked for a reduction half reaction table.